Brief Introduction to Azure VMware Solution

-16. On "Add a HTTP setting", select "HTTP" for "Backend protocol" and "80" for "Backend port".
+16. On "Add Backend setting" page, select "HTTP" for "Backend protocol" and "80" for "Backend port".
 We'll not use keep "Additional Settings" as Disabled and other field values at default.
 Click "Add" when done.

-17. Once new "HTTP Settings" is created and selected, click on "Add".
+17. Once new "Backend Settings" is created and selected, click on "Add".